Soltsy-2 (air base)

 The base is home to the 40th Composite Aviation Regiment which flies the Tu-22M as part of the 22nd Guards Heavy Bomber Aviation Division.

 In 1992, the headquarters of the 326th Heavy Bomber Aviation Division (326 TBAD) arrived from Tartu Raadi Airfield in newly independent Estonia.
 In 1998 the division headquarters was moved to Ukrainka in the Far East.

-The 840th Heavy Bomber Aviation Regiment (840 TBAP) flew Tupolev Tu-22M aircraft from November 1951 through to 2010.
+The 840th Heavy Bomber Aviation Regiment (840 TBAP) flew Tupolev Tu-22 aircraft from November 1951 through to 2010.
 The regiment was disbanded in 2010 following the changes initiated by the Russian military reforms from 2008.

-Airfield is properly maintained for occasional training of Russian Air Force and to service governmental flights in Novgorod region.
+Airfield is properly maintained for occasional training of Russian Aerospace Forces and to service governmental flights in Novgorod region.

 Natural Resources Defense Council lists Soltsy-2 as a nuclear weapons facility.

+2023 drone attack

+On 19 August 2023 at about 10:00 am local time, the airbase was attacked by drones, which Russia claimed to be launched from Ukraine, 620km away.
+A Tupolev Tu-22M long-range bomber, was reported damaged.
+Satellite pictures taken on 10 August showed Tu-22M3 dispersed in revetments either side of the runway.
+Pictures taken on 19 August showed all aircraft had been evacuated and the burnt out remains of one Tu-22M3.